tidalmigrations/tidalmigrations.github.io/interviews.md

 ## Goals
 The goals of the interview process are:
 - Rank the prioritization of applications for transformation.
-- Determine transition types for each application (Tidal Migrations can provide recommendations based on the interview too).
+- Determine transition types for each application (Tidal can provide recommendations based on the interview too).
 - Provide relevant information for the cloud architect.
 - Migration planning based on grouping, affinity, integrations and business impact (user communities).